lokamaya/ModLDAP/README.md

 This is an LDAP integration for MODX Revolution, branched from ActiveDirectoryRedux (was modActiveDirectory).

 LDAP is short for *Lightweight Directory Access Protocol* and was developed at the University of Michigan around 1993.
-There are a number of LDAP-enabled servers around, the most common of which is Microsoft’s ActiveDirectory; there’s an open source choice as well, one which we’ll be using throughout this article series, called OpenLDAP.
+There are a number of LDAP-enabled servers around, the most common of which is Microsoft’s ActiveDirectory; there’s an open source choice as well, known as OpenLDAP.
 ModLDAP especially designed for OpenLDAP.

 **In short**: ModLDAP is a new extended modUser (modLDAPUser) with ability to authenticate MODX user against LDAP server.